Monorail3224/FinalProjectCA/README.md

 Before you can use this application, you need to have the following installed:

 - Python
+- MUST have config.py file with user-defined variables in order for SMS notifications to work
 ### Installation

 Follow these steps to set up and run the password manager application: